Be the hit of your Christmas cookie exchange with these easy chocolate thumbprint cookies! Topped with crushed peppermint for a festive holiday touch.

 - Use a different filling.
-Fill the thumbprints with peanut butter or jam instead of chocolate.
+Fill the thumbprints with peanut butter or jam (we love this slow cooker blueberry jam!) instead of chocolate.
 You can also make a chocolate ganache with a bit of heavy cream if you'd like a softer chocolate filling that doesn't set up quite as much.

 - Swap the powdered sugar coating for plain granulated sugar, demerara or turbinado sugar, or your favorite sprinkles!

 - Swap the crushed peppermint for mini chocolate chips, chopped nuts (walnuts, pistachios, or almonds are great here), a pinch of flakey sea salt, or your favorite sprinkles.

 - Mix up the chocolate varieties!
 We like using bittersweet or semisweet chocolate chips to fill the center of these cookies, and dark chocolate for a final drizzle.
 But you can use white chocolate, milk chocolate, or any style of dark chocolate you like here!